,,,

 By: DogTrekker Staff

-Unfortunately, once inside the body, foxtails usually require immediate veterinary care to manually remove them.
+Unfortunately, foxtails usually require immediate veterinary care to be removed once inside the body.
 To protect your dog from foxtails, here are a few tips:

-• Consider using foxtail guards, such as the “Outfox Field Guard.”
-While this won’t protect other parts of your dog’s body, it can better protect his face while still allowing him to play ball and pant normally.
+• Consider using foxtail guards like the “Outfox Field Guard.”
+While this won’t protect other parts of your dog’s body, it can better protect his face while allowing him to play ball and pant normally.

-• Discover alternative activities to do, such as fun training classes in indoor arenas.
+• Discover alternative activities, such as fun training classes in indoor arenas.
 For more information on training tips and classes, please visit: https://www.sfspca.org/behavior

 • And as always, when in doubt, contact your veterinarian if you think your pet has had a run-in with those pesky foxtails!